Yaqeen Ka Safar: Casting

 Sajal Ali, Ahad Raza Mir, Shaz Khan and Hira Salman were selected to portray the leading roles of Zubiya, Asfandyar, Daniyal and Gaeti.
 Aly made her television comeback two years after her 2015 TV series Gul-e-Rana.
 After completing her Bollywood debut, Mom, Sajal portrayed Dr. Zubiya and signed O Rangreza for the same channel.
 Mir, who made his television debut in Sammi, was finalised after his success in portraying the role of Salar in Sammi.
 The actor received critical acclaim and appraisal for his role as Dr Asfandyar.
 Film actor Shaz Khan was finalised to portray the role of Daniyal during his filming session in the channel's upcoming film Parwaaz Hay Junoon.
 While Salman returned to the network after her 2015 TV serial Preet Na Kariyo Koi, portraying the role of Gaeti, Salman joined filming after completing her ARY project Sun Yaara, alongside Salman her husband Mani was also cast where he portrayed the role of Dr. Haroon.
 The production house also chose actors Farhan Ali Agha, Mohammed Ehteshamuddin, and Maryam Nafees to play the roles of Usman, Noori, Khalil and Khajista.

 Release

-Broadcast

 Yakeen Ka Safar premiered on 19 April 2017 and aired weekly, with a new episode being broadcast every Wednesday at 8:00 pm.

-The show aired on Hum Europe in the UK, Hum TV USA in the US and Hum TV Mena in UAE, with the same times and premiere date.
+The show aired on Hum Europe in the UK, Hum TV USA in the US and Hum TV Mena in the UAE, with the same times and premiere date.
 It was broadcast by Hum Network's new channel Hum World HD for the US and Canada.

-It rebroadcast on Hum TV in Pakistan, premiering 8 October 2018 at 10 pm slot.
+It was rebroadcast on Hum TV in Pakistan, premiering on 8 October 2018 at the 10 pm slot.
 In 2019, it also aired on the national channel PTV Home started in August 2019, airing two episodes (Friday and Saturday) every week.
 A dubbed version is currently airing on Hum Pashto 1 in Pashto under the title دباور سفر.

 Home media and digital release

 Yakeen Ka Safar was also released on Hum TV's YouTube channel alongside its airing, but later the channel deleted all its episodes.
 It was also released on the iflix as a part of the channel's contract.
 When the contract was terminated in 2019, all its episodes were removed and thus could not be streamed digitally anymore.
 Later Yakeen Ka Safar was also released on OTT, the platform MX Player.
 In July 2019, the channel re-uploaded all episodes on YouTube.
 A few episodes are also available on Amazon Prime Video.

 Music

 Mad Music gave the background score for the series.
 The title song of Yakeen Ka Safar was composed by Waqar Ali, while Naseer Turabi penned the lyrics.
 Hadiqa Kiani performed the OST.
 The singer returned to Hum TV after singing the OST for the channel's hit drama series Udaari in 2016.
 The OST "Mitti kay Parindey" was composed by Syed Suhail Haider, and its lyrics were written by Kashif Anwar.
 Richa Sharma performed the OST.